pingcap/tidb-course-201-lab/tidb-quick-demo/303-tidb-admin-10-nodes-solo-singapore/README.md

       $ export AWS_SESSION_TOKEN="<YOUR_SESSION_TOKEN>"
       ```

 3. Create the class CloudFormation stack.
 Provide your name and your email as input parameters (for resource tagging purpose, otherwise the demo steps will fail).
-This stack will be created in "ap-southeast-1" (Oregon) region:
+This stack will be created in "ap-southeast-1" (Singapore) region:
     ```
     $ git clone https://github.com/pingcap/tidb-course-201-lab.git
     ```
     ```
-    $ cd tidb-course-201-lab/tidb-quick-demo/303-tidb-admin-10-nodes-solo/setup
+    $ cd tidb-course-201-lab/tidb-quick-demo/303-tidb-admin-10-nodes-solo-singapore/setup
     ```
     ```
     $ ./deploy-lab-stack-on-aws.sh <YOUR_NAME> <YOUR_EMAIL>